martinthomson/tmi/draft-thomson-tmi.md

   alternative methods that address the use case without the use of an intermediary will be sought.

-* Practices might be deemed harmful, so that no replacement mechanism will be sought.
+* Practices might be deemed harmful and no replacement mechanism will be sought.

 Many factors could influence the outcome of this analysis.
 For instance,